nyla-solutions/nyla/README.md

 	Example: -Dconfig.properties=/dev/configurations/files/system/config.properties

-There are methods to get the String value property such as Config.getProperty(key) method.
+There are methods to get the String value property such as Config.config().getProperty(key) method.
 There are also methods to get an expected property value of a type such as Integer, Boolean, etc.

 ```properties
 nyla.solutions.core.util.Config.mergeSystemProperties=false